Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Everyone has been asking where we get our news source.

-Well, the secret is ground new.
+Well, the secret is ground news.

 All right, cool.

-So let me go ahead and go through some chats real fast for you ninjas.
+So let me go ahead and go through some chats real fast for you, ninjas.

 Okay, let's see.